 Diabetes is a complex, chronic illness requiring continuous medical care with multifactorial risk-reduction strategies beyond glycemic control.
 Ongoing diabetes self-management education and support are critical to preventing acute complications and reducing the risk of long-term complications.
 Significant evidence exists that supports a range of interventions to improve diabetes outcomes.

-The American Diabetes Association’s (ADA’s) “Standards of Medical Care in Diabetes,” referred to as the Standards of Care, is intended to provide clinicians, patients, researchers, payers, and other interested individuals with the components of diabetes care, general treatment goals, and tools to evaluate the quality of care.
+The American Diabetes Association (ADA) “Standards of Medical Care in Diabetes,” referred to as the Standards of Care, is intended to provide clinicians, patients, researchers, policy makers, and other interested individuals with the components of diabetes care, general treatment goals, and tools to evaluate the quality of care.
 The Standards of Care recommendations are not intended to preclude clinical judgment and must be applied in the context of excellent clinical care, with adjustments for individual preferences, comorbidities, and other patient factors.
-For more detailed information about management of diabetes, please refer to Medical Management of Type 1 Diabetes (1) and Medical Management of Type 2 Diabetes (2).
+For more detailed information about the management of diabetes, please refer to Medical Management of Type 1 Diabetes (1) and Medical Management of Type 2 Diabetes (2).

-The ADA strives to improve and update the Standards of Care to ensure that clinicians, health plans, and policy makers can continue to rely on them as the most authoritative and current guidelines for diabetes care.
-Readers who wish to comment on the 2018 Standards of Care are invited to do so at professional.diabetes.org/SOC.
+The ADA strives to improve and update the Standards of Care to ensure that clinicians, health plans, and policy makers can continue to rely on it as the most authoritative source for current guidelines for diabetes care.

 ADA STANDARDS, STATEMENTS, REPORTS, and REVIEWS

-The ADA has been actively involved in the development and dissemination of diabetes care standards, guidelines, and related documents for over 25 years.
-The ADA’s clinical practice recommendations are viewed as important resources for health care professionals who care for people with diabetes.
+The ADA has been actively involved in the development and dissemination of diabetes care clinical practice recommendations and related documents for more than 30 years.
+The ADA’s Standards of Medical Care is viewed as an important resource for health care professionals who care for people with diabetes.